Reset empowers volunteers to welcome refugees into communities across the UK.

 We commission research to understand how community-led welcome works best and how it can grow.
 And we carry out advocacy to increase support for community-led welcome and influence policies that can make the UK more welcoming to refugees.

-We receive funding from the UK Home Office as well as from philanthropic organisations.
+We receive funding from the UK Home Office and Department for Levelling Up, Housing and Communities, as well as from philanthropic organisations.